vireshnavalli/graphqldemo/README.md

 4. Strongly Typed Schema : Defines a strongly-typed schema using a type system.
 This ensures that clients know exactly what data is available and the types of that data.
 5. Tooling and Ecosystem : Offers a rich ecosystem of tools for schema validation, query testing, and API documentation (e.g., GraphiQL, Apollo).
 6. Versioning: Avoids the need for versioning by allowing clients to request the exact fields they need.
 Changes to the schema can be additive and backward-compatible.
-REST: Often relies on versioned endpoints (e.g., /api/v1/resource) to manage changes, which can lead to maintenance overhead.
 7. Real-time Data: Supports real-time data updates with subscriptions.
 This is useful for applications that need to reflect live data changes (e.g., chat applications, live sports scores).
 8. Developer Experience: Improves developer experience by providing clear and precise API interactions.
 The self-documenting nature of GraphQL schemas and tools like GraphQL enable easier debugging and faster development.